 Disclosure and conflicts of interest

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal’s editor or publisher and cooperate with them to either retract the article or to publish an appropriate erratum.
+The author must contact the journal’s editor or publisher as soon as he or she becomes aware of a significant error or inaccuracy in his/her published article and work with them to either retract the article or publish an appropriate erratum.

 COMPLIANCE WITH ETHICAL STANDARDS:

-The authors should specifically mention if a waiver was obtained for the study and the reason for the waiver.
-They should confirm that the study was conducted following the Declaration of Helsinki and its later amendments or comparable ethical standards.
+If a waiver was obtained for the research, the authors must expressly state that fact, along with the justification for the waiver.
+They must attest that the research was carried out following the Declaration of Helsinki and any later revisions or comparable ethical guidelines.

-Ethical approval: “All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the Declaration of Helsinki and its later amendments or comparable ethical standards.”
+“All procedures performed in studies involving human participants were following the ethical standards of the institutional or national research committee and with the Declaration of Helsinki and its later amendments or comparable ethical standards”.

-For retrospective studies, please add the following sentence: “For this type of study, formal consent is not required.”
+“For this type of study, formal consent is not required”.

 Statement on the welfare of animals

-If applicable (where such a committee exists): “All procedures performed in studies involving animals were in accordance with the ethical standards of the institution or practice at which the studies were conducted.”
+If applicable (if there is such a committee): “All procedures performed in studies involving animals were in accordance with the ethical standards of the institution or practice at which the studies were conducted”.

-- “This article does not contain any studies with human participants performed by any of the authors.”
+- “This article does not contain any studies with human participants performed by authors”.

-- “This article does not contain any studies with human participants or animals performed by any of the authors.”
+- “This article does not contain any studies with human participants or animals performed by any authors”.

-If identifying information about participants is available in the article, the following statement should be included: “Additional informed consent was obtained from all individual participants for whom identifying information is included in this article.”
+The following statement needs to be added if the article contains identifiable participant characteristics: “Additional informed consent was obtained from all individual participants for whom identifying information is included in this article”.